I enjoyed reading the comments of all who took part in intuitive experiment #25.

 It is interesting that some people picked up on nursing.
 She was not a nurse, but she would have been nursed and looked after for some of her adult life, as her condition grew worse.

-Ida died 1955 age 47, I am guessing from complications of MS.
+Ida died in 1955 at age 47, I am guessing from complications of MS.

 What was she like as a person?